-Once deemed as a surfing paradise by Australian tourists, over the years Kuta has developed in a bustling and lively island in Bali.
+Once deemed as a surfing paradise by Australian tourists, over the years Kuta has developed in a bustling and lively island in Bali on their Bali holidays.
 Thousands of tourists flock in throughout the year to enjoy the lively ambience and a host of activities.
 Kuta is no less than a heaven for people looking for fun and adventure.
 Nightlife in Kuta is unparallel to any other place in Indonesia.
 The lanes are adorned with pubs, bars and nightclubs that comes to life as the dusk falls.
 Happy people dancing to the tunes of peppy soundtracks is a common view in Kuta at night.
 For mornings, there are yoga retreats to detox, amazing restaurants for hearty meals, spas to rejuvenate the body and the soul and exciting water activities for the ultimate beach fun.

 Kuta is a great choice for anyone looking to have a relaxing and laidback vacation with lots of fun and frolic.
 The cost of staying in Kuta for a vacation is also quite affordable.
 The daily expense ranges anywhere between $100-$150 per day which includes your food, travel, sightseeing and basic shopping.
 If you are planning to visit Kuta, here is a guide to everything that you need to know about this wonderful place:

 The best time to visit any beach location is during the time when there is enough sun, less or no rainfall and less humidity.
 In Kuta, the best time to go is between the months of April to October when you can soak your feet in the cold ocean water while basking in the sun and sipping on some lovely cocktail.